tc39/proposal-composites/README.md

 - Records work as `Map` keys
 - Records can be compared using `===`
 - Records are primitives with custom `typeof`
+- Records have no prototype (`null`)
+- Records cannot have symbol keys
 - Records can only contain primitives (deeply immutable)

 This proposal: